University of Virginia fraternities and sororities: 1869: founding of Kappa Sigma

-Early 1900s: Residences, professional and women's fraternities
+Early 1900s: residences, professional and women's fraternities

 In the beginning of the twentieth century the fraternity system continued to expand at such a rapid pace that university newspapers questioned if the increase in the number of fraternities would ever end.
 Many fraternity chapters were founded during this time that no longer exist at the university, such Alpha Chi Rho, Theta Nu Epsilon, and Delta Chi.
 Other chapters that are still active were founded at this time as well, such as Theta Chi and Phi Sigma Kappa.

 Also, during this time, fraternities began to purchase and construct houses.
 During the late 1800s, fraternities did not have dedicated houses; instead, they inhabited residential areas scattered around grounds, such as Dawson's Row near the Lawn and boarding houses north of the university.
 In 1908, the university's Board of Visitors first offered a land lease and a $12,000 loan to Kappa Sigma to construct a fraternity house, and many other fraternities followed.
 Most of these were located just north of the Rotunda, on Rugby Road, Madison Lane, University Place, and the surrounding streets.
 Some of these houses cost up to $20,000 to build, and many drew inspiration from historic UVA buildings or residences of the Old South, using elements of Jeffersonian architecture.
 Two houses were even styled to closely resemble famous buildings in the area, with Zeta Psi's house modeled after Monticello and Farmington, and Phi Kappa Psi's house modeled after Carr's Hill.
-By 1916 most fraternities had built, purchased, or rented a house for their members.
+By 1916, most fraternities had built, purchased, or rented a house for their members.

 Around the turn of the century, scholastic honor organizations appeared on grounds.
 The university chapter of Phi Beta Kappa (ΠΒΚ) was founded in 1908, promoting scholarship in all fields of study.
 Different schools had specific honor and professional societies as well: Phi Delta Phi (ΦΔΦ) for the law department, Phi Rho Sigma (ΦΡΣ) for medicine, Kappa Delta Mu for chemistry, and many others.
 A chapter of Theta Tau (ΘΤ), an engineering society, was founded in 1923, and Trigon Engineering Society was founded in 1924 as a local fraternity for engineering students.
 Trigon and Theta Tau dominated student government in the Engineering School during this time, often fielding competing candidates for student office.
-Likewise in the College, the University Party and the Cavalier Party were dominated by Lambda Pi and Skull & Keys.
+Likewise in the university's College of Arts and Sciences, the University Party and the Cavalier Party were dominated by Lambda Pi and Skull & Keys.